DIY wood carving duplicator

 Purchase a duplicator

-Wood carving duplicators come at different models and prices that you have to consider.
+Wood carving duplicators come in different models and prices that you have to consider.
 There is a need to evaluate what your projects require to go for the perfect duplicator, and the designs you want determine the type of duplicator you need.

 Copy the wood carving